OutSystems/docs-product/src/develop/ui/patterns/web/numbers/progresscircle.md

 ---
 tags: runtime-traditionalweb;
-summary: ProgressCircle shows the current progress of a task using circular or semi-circular progress indicators.
+summary: Displays the current progress of a task using circular or semi-circular progress indicators.
 ---

 # Progress Circle